How Long Does a Surgical Abortion Take?

 What Is a Surgical Abortion?

-A surgical abortion is a procedure performed in a medical setting.
-The provider uses rods to dilate and hold the cervix open.
-Suction is used to remove the pregnancy from the woman’s uterus.
-Depending on how far along the pregnancy is, usually pregnancies over 12 weeks, additional surgical tools may be used to scrape and scoop the embryo and tissues out of the uterus.
+A surgical abortion is a medical procedure performed in a clinical setting to end a pregnancy.
+It involves dilating the cervix and using suction to remove the pregnancy from the uterus.
+In pregnancies over 12 weeks, additional surgical tools may be used to remove fetal tissue.

 Just like other medical procedures, abortion carries risks.
 Risks of surgical abortions can include: